ssari2096/shubhi.tech/projects/data-pipeline-manager/README.md

 # What is this project about?
 Data Pipeline Manager is a cloud-native backend application for managing and monitoring data pipelines.

-# Why I build this?
+# Why I built this?
 This project is being built as a hands-on project to learn and demonstrate modern cloud-native development using Python, FastAPI, Docker, Kubernetes, Google Cloud Platform.

 # What is the end goal?